Anti-covid safety measures during Witcher School5 Żywiołów

 If the situation allows, we will serve meals as we did in the past, maintaining the distance between participants in the restaurant and hand sanitizing.
 Everyone will be seated at a table assigned to them according to their group / room.
 The sitting order will not change for the duration of the game.

 Drinking from the same mug or bottle is absolutely forbidden!
 We will make sure that there’s no shortage of glasses.
 Please remember not to overuse alcohol and overtire your organism.

 There might be an increase in the castle’s personnel and, unfortunately, due to safety reasons, some of them might not not be wearing historical uniforms.
 They will do their best to use communication passages and be as inconspicuous as possible.

-Of course, despite all those safety measures there is a small chance that someone might get infected.
+Of course, despite all those safety measures, there is a small chance that someone might get infected.
 In such a case we have a step-by-step contingency plan in place that was created in collaboration with the Health Department.
 If the worst happens and it turns out that a participant must undergo a quarantine and stay in Poland, we will not leave such a person hanging.
-We will do everything in our power to not only make sure that they are safe and receive proper help, but that they also are not exposed to any additional expanses, for example involved in paying for a hotel.
+We will do everything in our power to not only make sure that they are safe and receive proper help but that they also are not exposed to any additional expenses, for example involved in paying for a hotel.
 Those of you who decide to buy a ticket will also receive an updated guide on what to do in certain situations and how to secure oneself against avoidable losses.